Graduation Requirements and Commencement

 - 3.80 – magna cum laude

 - 3.70 – cum laude

 All grades accepted toward graduation at Azusa Pacific University are included in the calculation of these honors, including correspondence and transfer classes.
-All grades not accepted toward graduation at Azusa Pacific University (such as remedial classes) will not be included in the calculation.
+All grades not accepted toward graduation at Azusa Pacific (such as remedial classes) will not be included in the calculation.

 Degree Posting Dates

-The university posts bachelor’s degrees five times each year, regardless of the specific date when all work is completed.
+The university posts bachelor’s degrees at the end of each session, regardless of the specific date when all work is completed.
 All degree requirements must be met prior to the posting date.
-The five posting dates are at the end of the regular fall semester (approximately December 20), the end of the regular spring semester (approximately May 5), and the end of each of the summer sessions (approximately June 5, July 10, and August 15).
+The posting dates are at the end of the regular fall semester (approximately December 20), the end of the regular spring semester (approximately May 5), and the end of each of the summer sessions (see the academic calendar for specific dates).
 By petition, completed degrees may be posted on the 1st and the 15th of a month other than those listed above in this section.
 Once the degree is posted, the degree record is complete and final.
 It can be rescinded only in the case of substantiated error or fraud.
 A student may not add coursework to the posted degree in order to improve grade-point average or to add minors, concentrations, or emphases.

 Security Interest in Student Records

 A student may neither graduate nor receive any diploma, grades, certificates, or transcripts until all financial obligations (including student loans wherein collections are administered by the university) have been satisfied in accordance with policies described in the Financial Information section of this catalog.
 Any diploma, certificates, grades, or transcripts shall be retained by the university as a security interest until all such obligations are satisfied.
 Release of any such security interest prior to or subsequent to any default by the debtor shall not be considered a binding precedent or modification of this policy.